tinuzz/wp-plugin-trackserver/readme.txt

 == Changelog ==

 = UNRELEASED =
+* Fix a grave bug, that made Trackserver usable ONLY on WP installs using mod-rewrite and Pretty Permalinks.
 * Add 'use_trackserver' capability for authors, editors and admins and use it to restrict tracking to those roles, while at the same time allowing non- admins to manage their own tracks